 Well, Clinton summed them this.

-It's a sad story that really began in the 50s when the U.S. deposed Mr. Mossadegh, who was an elected parliamentary Democrat, brought the Shah back, then he was overturned by the Ayatollah Homeini, driving us into the arms of one Saddam Hussein.
+It's a sad story that really began in the 50s when the U.S. deposed Mr. Mossadegh, who was an elected parliamentary Democrat, brought the Shah back.

-We got rid of the parliamentary democracy there back in the 50s, at least that's my belief.
+We got rid of the parliamentary democracy there back in the 50s.

-Duped by a myth spread by the Blame America First coalition, Clinton appears to have done little homework on Iran.
+Duped by a myth spread by the Blame America First Coalition, Clinton appears to have done little homework on Iran.

-In what that meant that the U.S. got rid of parliamentary democracy that did not exist is not clear.
+And what that meant that the U.S. got rid of parliamentary democracy that did not exist is not clear.

-And the uh the story goes on.
+And the story goes on.

-I didn't know that I did not remember uh any of this.
+I did not remember any of this.

 But you have to remember the stuff reported from the World Economic Forum in Davos is highly sanitized.